PolskiDev/FusionEditor-Tkinter/README.txt

-*Aurora Storm IDE (Aurora) - version:  Beta 1.0
+*Fusion Editor TKinter (Fusion Programming Language) - version:  Beta 1.0

-Custom your Syntax Highlighting at: "dictionary.py" You can also explore the Uranium IDE source code at: "uranium-ide.py"
+Custom your Syntax Highlighting at: "dictionary.py" You can also explore the Fusion Editor (TKinter) source code at: "fusion_editor.py"

 Requires to work: